Wired Access Configuration

 Follow this procedure to configure a group of switches for VSF stacking.
 Begin by cabling the stacking ports in a ring or daisy chain topology.
 The recommended stack ports for a 24-port model are 25 and 26, or ports 49 and 50 on 48-port models.
 To perform auto-stacking using Central, connect one switch in the stack to a network with DHCP service providing Internet reachability.
 This switch serves as the stack conductor after the stack is formed.

-Note: VSF stacking is supported on Aruba CX 6300 and 6200 model switches only.
+Note: VSF stacking is supported on CX 6300 and 6200 model switches only.

 A switch must be added to a group before VSF configuration can continue.